 Work on a project typically involves six phases:

-1. Pre-Design: deciding the program and budget
+1. Pre-Design: deciding the program

-2. Schematic Design: forming the initial design solution
+2. Schematic Design: forming the design solution

-3. Design Development: developing and refining the design solution
+3. Design Development: refining the solution

-4. Construction Documents: drawings and specifications
+4. Construction Documents: preparing drawings

 5. Bidding: selecting the contractor

-6. Construction Administration: building the project
+6. Construction Admin: building the project

 2. Schematic Design